king398/SainaRanesk/README.md

 ## Step 3 : Run the Docker container

-To run the docker container run the following command in a bash shell
+To run the docker container enter the following command in a bash shell

 ```bash
 docker run --gpus all --ipc=host --ulimit memlock=-1 --net="host" --ulimit stack=67108864 -it -v "/home/":/home --rm mithilaidocker/audiotranscribe:master